Seattle sees extra dose of summer

 The warm weather is being created by a typical summer weather pattern, he said, called an upper ridge, which is a pooling of warm, dry air mass.
 Winter, meanwhile, is defined by cold, wet “troughs.”

-By November, Washington is expected to see its third La Niña year in a row, with colder than average temperatures and average average precipitation.
+By November, Washington is expected to see its third La Niña year in a row, with colder than average temperatures and average precipitation.

 “That is ideal for me,” McFarland said.
 “I am looking forward to this winter.
 I hope we will see a little snow.”